Aishagojo/Nanu/README.md

 - **Librarian workflow** is ready via the `librarian` role and repository endpoints, ensuring curated lists stay accessible and policy-compliant.

 ### Rewards & Motivation
-- **Rewards Hub screen** shows token balance, streak medals, featured rewards, earning tips, and a HashPack wallet CTA.
+- **Rewards Hub screen** shows star balance, streak medals, featured rewards, and earning tips.
 Data is mocked locally until the rewards service ships, but the navigation, modal flows, and cross-role entry points are in place.
 - **Dashboards + bottom bar shortcuts** make rewards one tap away for students, parents, and lecturers.
-- **Roadmap-ready backend**: upcoming `rewards` app will log earning events, mint Hedera tokens, and drive claims (see roadmap below).
+- **Roadmap-ready backend**: an upcoming `rewards` app will log earning events, manage star balances, and determine semester leaders.

 ### Notifications & Guided Actions
 - **Notification bell** displays unread counts, routes users to exact screens, and lets them mark everything read.
 It relies on `NotificationContext` tracking thread IDs and resource IDs so duplicate banners are avoided.